Blog

 Should you automate your e-invoicing?

 Automated e-invoicing is faster, simpler, and easier than manual processes.
-As companies grow, an automated AP solution can provide more efficiencies, but even small companies can benefit from automated AP.
+As companies grow, an automated accounts receivable or accounts payable solution can provide more efficiencies, but even small companies can benefit from automation.

 For example: